The page has been translated by Gen AI.

 userID: 8961d517-3498-4148-90c9-7e442ee91154

-The staticPasswords value in the configmap is reflected when the Dex service starts, so you need to restart the Dex service using the following command.
+Since the staticPasswords value in the configmap is applied when the Dex service starts, restart the Dex service using the following command.

 kubectl rollout restart deployment dex -n auth

-Try logging in with the new user information.
+Attempt to log in using new user information.

 Figure 1